 - SQL Server - Query to return running queries (sp_WhoIsActive without consuming TempDB)

-Although I have already written these articles, I missed having a quick, simple, and practical “F5 version” to show the DBA a list of all instance blocks and what were the root causes of these blocks, making it easy to identify the sessions that were originating these blocks.
+Despite having already written these articles, I was missing a “F5 version”, quick, simple and practical, to show the DBA a list with all the blocks of the instance and what were the root causes of these blocks, making it easier to identify the sessions that were originating these blocks.

 For that, I adapted the script I developed in the post.
 SQL Server - How to create an email alert of locks and sessions locked on instance using DMV's to create a Stored Procedure that is as simple as an F5 to execute and analyze the results.
 I added a few more columns to bring more information about the session and it looked like this: